Structure-Preserving Model Reduction for Dissipative Mechanical Systems: H-infinity -optimal rational approximation

 for $k = 1, \dots, j$.
-This results in an optimization that can exploit more degrees of freedom, while the size of the projection matrix and hence the size of the ROM is further reduced.
+This results in an optimization that can exploit more degrees of freedom, while the size of the projection matrix and hence the size of the reduced-order model is further reduced.

-In Figure~\ref{fig:opt}, we show a comparison of the errors between this new method and (the faster) SOBT on the triple chain oscillator example with $n=301$.
-The new method leads to an error function that is more steady and even outperforms the SOBT methods for the smaller reduced model order.
-However, for the slightly larger model order that is required to meet the given error bound of $10^{-6}$, the optimization got stuck in a local optimum.
-Therefore, the error is less steady.
-However, the accuracy is still comparable with the accuracy obtained by SOBT.
+In \Cref{PBTRMV_fig:opt}, we show a comparison of the errors between this new method and (the faster) SOBT on the triple chain oscillator example with $n = 301$.
+The new method leads to an error function that is more steady and even outperforms the SOBT method for the smaller reduced-order model.
+However, for the slightly larger model order that is required to meet the given error bound of $10^{-6}$, the optimization got stuck in a local optimum and the error is less steady.
+Nevertheless, the accuracy is still comparable with the accuracy obtained by SOBT.

+In order to improve the behavior of the error and make it globally more steady we have also recently developed a new optimization framework.
+There, we do not optimize the $\Hinf$-error itself but rather parametrize the reduced-order model and then minimize the sum of squares of the error evaluated at certain sampling points on the imaginary axis~\cite{PBTRMV_SchV20}.